bjornregnell/ubuntu-tweaks/printer-papercut/README.md

   * How to do this automatically:
     1. Install scala: `curl -fL https://github.com/coursier/coursier/releases/latest/download/cs-x86_64-pc-linux.gz | gzip -d > cs && chmod +x cs && ./cs setup`
     2. Start the Scala REPL: `scala`
-    3. Paste this helper function: `def esc(s: String) = java.net.URLEncoder.encode(s, java.nio.charset.StandardCharsets.UTF_8.toString())`
+    3. Paste this helper function:
+      ```scala
+      def esc(s: String) = java.net.URLEncoder.encode(s, java.nio.charset.StandardCharsets.UTF_8.toString())
+      ```
     4. Encode your password: `esc("mysecretpassword")`
     5. copy paste the secret escaped output (below called `yourescapedpassword`)

 6. Add and configure a new LU Papercut printer:
   * press the window button and type "Printers" and open the app (not the setting)
   * press the "Add+" button
   * Enter the following in "Enter Device URI": `smb://uw/yourlicatid:yourescapedpassword@wpr764.uw.lu.se/LU-Papercut` where you replace  yourlicatid with your real Lucat ID and yourescapedpassword with the strange percentage-equiped string you get after encoding your password.
 Then click the "Forward" button.
+    - Don't forget the colon between your Lucat ID and your escaped password
-Note: protect your password from being peeked over your shoulder...
+    - Note: protect your password from being peeked over your shoulder...
   * Wait while "searching for drivers"
   * In Choose Driver: "Select printer from database" and under "Makes" select the top most one called "Generic" the click the "Forward" button
   * When asked for "Models" select "PDF" and Driver: "Generic PDF Printer [en] (Recommended)" and click the "Forward" button